 If you work on a commercial boat, such as a fishing boat or shipping barge, you may have forms for your employer to fill out that detail who everyone involved in the accident was and what vessels were involved.
 If you were injured at work in an accident with another boat, you could be entitled to sue the operator who hit you (or the company they work for) with the the help of our attorneys.

 How to Handle the Aftermath of Boating Accidents in Florida

 Boating accidents can be stressful, and everyone’s tensions may be high after an accident.
 Often, adrenaline will mask mild or even severe injuries, potentially leading you to think you are in a better state than you are.
 You could also be angry at the operator who caused the accident, especially if you suffered injuries because of their negligence.

 It is important to remember that others are feeling the same way.
 Call for the police or the Coast Guard and allow them to handle any potentially drunk or belligerent individuals.
 Trust in the EMTs and other emergency responders who may have a better idea about how severe your injuries are since.
 After that, trust in a Miami boating accident lawyer rather than trying to fight for compensation on your own without the experience and training to fight insurance companies and negligent boat operators.

-While the first call you make after a boating accident should be 9-1-1, soon after, you should call Rivkind Margulies & Rivkind, P.A. at (305) 204-5369.
-Our boating accident and container ship accident lawyers in Florida are available for free legal consultations to help victims understand their options after a boating accident, and we work to help victims get the compensation they need.
+While the first call you make after a boating accident should be 9-1-1, soon after, you should call Rivkind Margulies & Rivkind, P.A. at (866) 386-1762.
+Our Miami boating accident attorneys are available for free legal consultations to help victims understand their options after a boating accident and work to help victims get the compensation they need.